I love training treats for dogs! I’m a long time user of high-value training treats when teaching my dogs polite behavior and tricks.

 Along with the best dog training treats goes the best dog training treat pouch.
 It’s just so much easier to carry the treats you’ll be training your dog with in a designated dog training pouch rather than stuffing them into various pockets.

 In my opinion, the best dog training treat pouch is the one by Mighty Paw.
-I may be a little biased since That Mutt and Mighty Paw are partners, but it truly is an incredibly practical and versatile tool that I’ve owned since 2017.
+It truly is an incredibly practical and versatile tool that I’ve owned since 2017.
 See for yourself!

 Features of the Mighty Paw treat pouch are: